 Board of Directors

-Linden King – Chair
+Linden King – Past Chair

 Linden King is an information technology professional and is a graduate of Ryerson University in Telecommunications Management.
 Linden has made extraordinary contributions to the betterment of our community distinguishing himself through a multitude of leadership roles.
 He is The Chair of Mayor Crombie’s Black Caucus City’s anti-Black racism strategy, The Chair for the United Way Greater Toronto Black Community Advisory Council, Co-Chair for The Peel Region Police Black Community Advisory Group, the past Chair for The Liberty Silver Foundation, past Vice Chair for The Congress of Black Women Mississauga Chapter Non-Profit Housing Inc. and was The Community and Stakeholder Liaison for The Toronto Caribbean Carnival.
 Linden also serves as a Board of Directors for the Mississauga Arts Council and the Canadian Mental Health Association Peel Dufferin.
-Furthermore, is an advisor with the Region of Peel Community Safety and Well-being System Leadership Table and was a volunteer with The Ontario Trillium Foundation, Halton-Peel Grant Review Team.
-In 2015 he was selected as a torchbearer for Toronto’s Pan Am Games, recognized as a Top 100 Black Canadian Role Model and was the recipient of the Gordon S. Shipp Memorial Award as Mississauga’s 2015 Citizen of Year.
-Linden has also received the Volunteerism and Community Service for Guyana’s 50th Republic Anniversary Celebration Committee and was one of four (4) Blacks change makers in the GTA recognized during Black History Month.
-Linden also has an appreciation for providing help and support to strategic initiatives that address the factors contributing to crime and violence.
-In addition, Linden donates his time and effort by mentoring and encouraging youth to remain active in their community.

-Mary Ellen Bench – Secretary
+Mary Ellen Bench – Vice Chair

 Mary Ellen retired after a 30 year career in public service, the last 18 years of which were as City Solicitor at the City of Mississauga.
 Mary Ellen is currently Counsel at Dentons and is a Senior Advisor at StrategyCorp.
 Mary Ellen is certified by the Law Society of Ontario as a specialist in Municipal Law, local government / land use planning and development law.
 She has received many professional awards over the years including the Ontario Bar Association, Award of Excellence in Municipal Law, 2019; Canadian Corporate Counsel Association, Professional Contribution Award, 2019; Osgoode Hall Alumni Gold Key Award, 2016; Tom Marshall Award, Ontario Bar Association, 2015; and the Bruce Noble Award, International Municipal Lawyers Association (IMLA), 2012.